-(This is the unedited version of my article which appeared in Salon, December 21, 2014.)
+(This is a slightly edited version of my article which appeared in “Salon”, December 2014.)

 Should you believe in a God?
 Not according to most academic philosophers.
 A comprehensive survey revealed that only about 14% of English-speaking professional philosophers are theists.
 As for what little religious belief remains among their colleagues, most professional philosophers regard it as a strange aberration among otherwise intelligent people.
 Among scientists the situation is much the same.
 Surveys of the members of the national academy of sciences, comprised of the most prestigious scientists in the world, show that religious belief among them is practically non-existent, about 7%.

 Now nothing definitely follows about the truth of a belief from what the majority of philosophers or scientists think.
 But such facts might cause believers discomfort.
 There has been a dramatic change in the last few centuries in the proportion of believers among the highly educated in the Western world.
 In the European Middle Ages belief in a God was ubiquitous, while today it is rare among the intelligentsia.
 This change occurred primarily because of the rise of modern science and a consensus among philosophers that arguments for the existence of gods, souls, afterlife and the like were unconvincing.
 Still, despite the view of professional philosophers and world-class scientists, religious beliefs have a universal appeal.
 What explains this?